Overview of the MCAT, DAT, and Other Entrance Exams (updated 12/19/16)

 - Dental Admission Test Preparation and Registration information (including sample DAT) available at http://www.ada.org/dat.aspx;

 - To study for the OAT: This test is similar to the DAT, except that it includes physics.
 For the most part, you can probably use the materials listed above for the DAT and any OAT-specific materials available from review courses or testing agencies.
+Like the DAT, we recommend that students prepare to take the OAT for the first (and we hope ONLY ) time in the spring of junior year or the summer between junior and senior years (i.e. April-June).
 Please visit www.opted.org for more information regarding the Optometry Admission Test (OAT).
 You might also utilize the computerized testing preparation software available at www.scholarware.com.
 NOTE: A statistics course may be REQUIRED for optometry school.
-Make sure you enroll in such a course to satisfy this requirement before applying.
+Make sure you enroll in such a course to satisfy this requirement before applying, if applicable.

 MCAT Review Course Information